-Local hospital uses a furnace to get rid of various types of waste.
-It gets here packed in an ordinary plastic bags, the operator of the burning process describes.
-Benjamin, as his name tag introduces him, is very keen to explain us all details regarding the incineration.
+A local hospital uses a furnace to get rid of various types of waste.
+It gets packed in ordinary plastic bags, describes the operator of the burning process.
+Benjamin is very keen to explain all details about the incineration.
 "We use a secondary combustion to get rid of the emitting particles," he points to a red burner attached to one side of the chimney.

-The hospital president accompanying us is similarily fourthcoming while talking about the waste management eventhough he most probably notices our concerned looks resulting from his answers.
-For example, over how little he is interested in what happens to potentially toxic remains from the incinerator.
-Every week, a private company carries away a pile of ashes away.
+The president of the hospital is similarly forthcoming when he talks about the waste management.
+For example, regarding how little he is interested in what happens to the potential remains of the incinerator.
+Every week, a private company carries a pile of ashes away.
 Where to?
 Nobody form the hospital really knows.

-And what about the unflamable material such as glass flasks?
-For that, the solution is eve easier- they are being pilled up next to the incinerator for which we recieved no further explanation.
+And what about inflammable material, such as glass flasks?
+For that, the solution is even easier-- they are piled up next to the incinerator, for which we received no further explanation.

-See Arnika's photos: Another medical waste incinerator we found by the hospital in Ashanti Region
+See Arnika's photos: Another medical waste incinerator found at the hospital in Ashanti Region

-Despite these evident flaws, hospital administration believes that the incinerator is a safe and the optimal solution to the medical waste management.
-The president himself is visibly proud for bringing it into operation five years ago.
-Whether he had taken into accout the villagers living and farming few hundreds of meters further has not been specified.
+Despite these evident flaws, hospital administration believes that the incinerator is a safe and optimal solution to the medical waste management.
+The president himself is responsible for bringing it into operation five years ago.
+Whether or not the waste is taken to the villages and farms a few hundred meters from the hospital has not been specified.

-All in all, the analyses of the sampled ashes residue will tell us more.
-But it seems unlikely that even unflattering results would cause the local medical waste management to change.
+All in all, the analysis of the sampled ashes will tell us more.
+But it seems unlikely that even unflattering results would cause the local medical waste management to be required to change.